Our Distinctive Program

 At the Allegheny College Bruce R. Thompson Center for Business and Economics, students may pursue a major in economics or business with each course of study applying the rigor of economic theory, with the benefit of interdisciplinary coursework that allows students to create a personalized concentration.
 Like many disciplines in a liberal arts curriculum, business and economics emphasizes oral, written, and quantitative methods in courses and seminars.

-The Department of Economics offers students a program that requires a balance of theory and application in its curriculum.
-The offerings are a combination of theory courses, quantitative work, and a number of field courses that are also accessible to non-majors and minors.
-It is a program designed to provide a liberal educational foundation for citizen and voter, for advanced study in Economics, or other professions, and careers such as international affairs, law, business, finance, education and public policy.
+We offer students a program that requires a balance of theory and application in its curriculum.
+A combination of theory courses, quantitative work, and a number of field courses are offered to non-majors and minors.
+The program is designed to provide a foundation in liberal arts education to prepare students for postgraduate study and careers such as international affairs, law, business, management, banking and finance, human resources, accounting, marketing, education and public policy.

 An extensive portfolio of co-curricular activities complements our curriculum, enhancing student learning and real-world experience and soft skill development to ensure that each student succeeds in pursuing internships, job, and graduate school opportunities at Allegheny College, and throughout their professional careers.